AapoKorhonen/HMFGraph-Supplementary/readme.md

 plot the results with R file “plot_alpha_results.R” in the directory “parameter_comparisons/beta/comparison”.
 (Figures S1 and S2)

+Beta parameters impact on the precision matrix are examined with R files in directory "parameter_comparisons/effects_on_network_and_precision_values".
+These files produce figures Fig2, FigS6 and FigS7.

 ## Selected alpha values

 Run all R files in directory “selected_alpha_values”.
 The results are